Pop-up notes are active on this page - Click any note number to view|

 at the part that has changed the most - the south side of The Square.

-The South Side - this side of Beeston Square was completely cleared and rebuilt at the turn of the 1960s/1970s to form the shopping centre that now
+The South Side - this side of Beeston Square was completely cleared and rebuilt at the turn of the 1960s/1970s to form the shopping centre that, by about

-exists, already somewhat dated and in need of the facelift that is currently being planned as part of the arrival of the proposed tramline which will pass
+forty years later, had become dated and in need of the facelift that was carried out as part of the arrival of the tramline which now passes

 through Beeston.
 There will be many in Beeston who have no knowledge of the appearance of this area before 1970, an area which is still recalled with affection